The 100 best matches to see before you die

 Unquestionably, watching a People’s Champion on the verge of electrifying millions through other avenues go toe-to-toe with a sports-entertainment legend who had lost his way to the vices of "Hollywood" — and a New World Order — is appointment viewing.
 Yet it was the record 68,237 fans inside Toronto’s Skydome that made WrestleMania X8’s epic "Icon vs. Icon" Match truly historic.

 Was The Rock victorious that momentous March night in 2002?
 How did the nWo's Scott Hall & Kevin Nash factor into the contest?
-At the risk of being interrupted by The Brahma Bull,does it matter?
-Just watch the WWE Universe vocally will Hulk Hogan into ditching the "Hollywood" moniker ... and in the process help him regain his place as the Immortal that WrestleMania was meant to showcase. — MIKE McAVENNIE
+At the risk of being interrupted by The Brahma Bull, does it matter?
+The match itself stands as an iconic clash between WWE's past and present, and a display of the indomitable will of the WWE Universe. — MIKE McAVENNIE

 Eddie Guerrero vs. Dean Malenko – ECW Television Championship Match: Hostile City Showdown 1995 (aired on Hardcore TV, May 2, 1995)